dynamsoft-docs/barcode-reader-docs/parameters/scenarios/manually-define-region-of-interest.md

 ## Specific barcode format configuration used by ROI - FormatSpecificationNameArray

 This parameter sets names corresponding to `FormatSpecifications` used by the current ROI.
-After setting, the ROI will use the corresponding FormatSpecifications configuration.
-The default value is empty, using the global FormatSpecifications configuration.
+Afterwards, the ROI will use the corresponding `FormatSpecifications` configuration.
+The default value is empty, using the global `FormatSpecifications` configuration.
 If you want to configure some specific barcode format in ROI, you should use this parameter.
 For a detailed description of `FormatSpecifications`, please refer to our documentation [Specific barcode format configuration][1].

 ## Examples